-TTU SFASU • O&M Seminars (6 credit hours) • 'Blindfold' or 'Cane'/Beginning Clinical • 'Blindfold' or 'Cane' (6 credit Practicum (6 credit hours across both summer hours) semesters) O&M Internship (3 credit hours, 350 supervised hours) • Intermediate Clinical Practicum (3 credit hours) Advanced Clinical Practicum (3 credit hours) • Internship (6 credits, 350 supervised hours)
+TTU SFASU O&amp;M Seminars (6 credit hours) 'Blindfold' or 'Cane' (6 credit hours) O&amp;M Internship (3 credit hours, 350 supervised hours) 'Blindfold' or 'Cane'/Beginning Clinical Practicum (6 credit hours across both summer semesters) Intermediate Clinical Practicum (3 credit hours) Advanced Clinical Practicum (3 credit hours) Internship (6 credits, 350 supervised hours)

 If you already hold a VI certification and were trained at a university, have already taken the common courses, and have worked in the field since you completed your training, you may not need to take them again.
 However, it is important to confirm with either SFASU or TTU that credits earned for courses previously taken have not expired per university policies.
-Most districts do not require O&M specialists to hold a teacher certification.
+Most districts do not require COMS to hold a teacher certification.